Search

 Pregnant mollies will usually seek out quiet areas where they can be housed while they give birth since they lay up to 100 eggs at a time!

-In any case, you’ll likely see your molly swimming around all sections of your aquarium – often preferring to stick close to its favorite hiding spot on occasion.
+In any case, you’ll likely see your molly molly fish not swimming properly around all sections of your aquarium – often preferring to stick close to its favorite hiding spot on occasion.

 What Does It Mean If Your Fish Is Laying on the Bottom and Not Moving?